a2geek/afscanner/README.md

 ### Windows

 > Please note that this mixes the Cygin Unix-y path flavor with the Windows path flavor.
 Java (as it is a Windows application) requires Windows pathing instead of Unix pathing.
-See the `Makefile` configuration.
+See the `Makefile` configuration section.

 * Cygwin 64-bit
 ** git